Theology Issues Links

 Not only did most of his miracles involve the healing of physical maladies, but he even did these out of compassion when he ran the risk of stirring up trouble with the religious authorities.
 Nowhere did he say to one suffering from a physical ailment that it was all in their mind, or an illusion, or that they should dismiss it as of no real consequence, or that they should mentally or through dint of will overcome the pain or the desire to be healed physically.

-He didn't just go so far as to bring one person back from the brink of death, but also to resurrect some people, including Lazarus.
+He didn't just go so far as to snatch people back from the brink of death, but also to resurrect some people, which included bringing back Lazarus.
 If physicality is an unwise or an unhealthy development made by fallen man in the scheme of things, I don't know how you can justify him doing this!
 If Lazarus was inevitably headed for the grave again, it is hard to understand how he could justify this otherwise premature resurrection anyway, regardless.

 Not only was he offering physical immortality to those who believed his message and followed his directions—almost nobody, if not nobody—, but Jesus himself clearly didn't want to die.
 At the last hour in the garden he agonized with the father over his impending death, probably by raising the possibility that maybe there was something more that he could do or say that would make the difference to wake people up out of the intoxication of their religion, their paradigm of the other-than-human god of power and control instead of the human god of love and sharing.
 It is noteworthy in his overall support of physicality that next to the last act of Jesus was to say, "I thirst", and to drink when it was offered to him before saying, "It is finished".